shd101wyy/crossnote/README.md

   puppeteerArgs: [],

   // Render using PlantUML server instead of binary.
 Leave it empty to use the plantuml.jar file at `plantumlJarPath` (`java` is required in system path).
 Eg: "http://localhost:8080/svg/".
+  // You run start a plantuml server by running:
+  // $ docker run -d -p 8080:8080 plantuml/plantuml-server:jetty
   plantumlServer: "http://localhost:8080/svg/",

   // The absolute of the PlantUML jar file.